suve/vrms-rpm/README.md

 - gettext, for handling multiple languages

-- make, for simplifying the build & install process
+- make, for simplifying the the build & install process

 **Building**